 The U.S. Department of Education may select a student's application for a process called "verification."
 This process requires the student to submit certain documents to verify information reported on the FAFSA.
-If selected, the student may be asked to submit copies of federal income tax transcripts, W-2 forms and other documents.
+If selected, the student may be asked to submit documentation of Federal Income Tax Returns (transcripts or signed photocopies), W-2 forms and other documents.
+(Successful use of the IRS Data Retrieval when completing the FAFSA may replace the need to submit Federal Income Tax Return documentation.)
 The Office of Student Financial Aid will contact the student regarding these forms.
 Prompt responses are helpful in order to maximize eligibility.